AmanAshutosh/Javascript/Variables.md

 * If you put a number in quotes, the rest of the numbers will be treated as strings, and concatenated. ( let x = 2 + 3 + "5"; )

+# Conclusion
+So we learned about Variables in Javascript.
+Thankyou, If you loved this do share it with your friends.